natanaeljr/enum_t/README.md

 `enum_t` provides an interface for obtaining information about an `enum` type.
-Unlike other reflection enum libraries, `enum_t` does not rely on macros of any sort to define your enumeration, in fact, one of the premisses of this library is to not change the way `enums` are defined.
+Unlike other reflection enum libraries, `enum_t` does not rely on macros of any sort to define your enumeration, in fact, one of the premisses of this library is to not change the way `enum`s are defined.
 What it wants is to maintain the C++ enum declaration style, and still have extended information about the enum.

 Another premisse of the library is all the enum information should be available as of compile-time